Durable, tough and long-lasting tumbling media with no abrasive

-They help the isotropic finishing machine in chemically-producing a non-directional finish, that reduces surface stress.
+They help the isotropic finishing machine in chemically-producing a non-directional finish, which reduces surface stress.

 2. What is Isotropic finishing media made up of?

-In terms of structure, isotropic finishing media have fused micro-crystalline alumina structure that make them sturdy and durable in usage.
+In terms of structure, isotropic finishing media have fused micro-crystalline alumina structures that makes them sturdy and durable in usage.

 The media is usually made up of high density, non- abrasive ceramic materials.
 This helps in making the media incapable of abrading, chafing, or eroding surfaces of processed workpieces.